Cradle To Grave Requirements For Hazardous Waste Generators

 Ask Questions

-During your initial interview with a prospective hazardous waste vendor, it’s a good business practice to ask thorough questions.
-Here are some good questions to start with:
+During your initial interview with a prospective hazardous waste vendor, it’s a good business practice to ask thoroughcradle to grave questions.
+Here are some questions to start with that address hazardous waste disposal regulations:

 • Are the transporter and the Treatment, Storage and Disposal Facility (TSDF) the same company, or are they independent?